swimclubdunk/Unity-branching-dialogue/README.md

 # Unity-branching-dialogue
 A basic branching dialogue system for Unity (wip)

 My attempt at elegantly solving the headache that is branching dialogue in Unity.
 Work in progress but already in a functional state.
+Now working on json importing to allow for external editing and better management of dialogue data.

 Brief demo: